hudson155/kairo/kairo-id/feature/README.md

 An example Kairo ID is `user_ccU4Rn4DKVjCMqt3d0oAw3`.

 See [the ID library](..) for more information about Kairo IDs.
-This library binds Kairo ID generation for use within a Kairo application.
+This Feature binds Kairo ID generation for use within a Kairo application.

 ## Installation